-Nicknamed America’s Coolest Small Town, it’s easy to envision Grand Marais as a seaside village in the Northeast or Pacific Northwest.
+It’s easy to envision Grand Marais as a seaside village in the Northeast or Pacific Northwest.
 Instead, the picturesque town calls Minnesota’s North Shore home.
-Hugging Lake Superior, the community of about 1,400 people is a must for nature lovers, art enthusiasts, and anyone interested in postcard-style views.
+Hugging the shore of Lake Superior, the community of about 1,400 people is a must for outdoor adventurers, art enthusiasts, and anyone interested in postcard-style views.

-Grand Marais is a very walkable town.
-Park your car and enjoy a walk along the main drag, with shops, galleries, and eateries, and then venture toward the lake and its attractions.
+The town of Grand Marais is a very walkable community.
+Park your car and enjoy a stroll downtown, which features shops, galleries, and eateries, and then venture toward the lake and its attractions.

-Plan a long weekend when visiting Grand Marais, Minnesota, as you’ll want to check out all the town has to offer.
+Plan a weekend getaway to Grand Marais, about 2 hours north of Duluth, as you’ll want to check out everything the lakeside town has to offer.

 Things To Do In Grand Marais

 This is a must-see when visiting Grand Marais.
-As you approach Lake Superior from the Coast Guard station, you can turn left to explore the scenic Artist’s Point, a peninsula near the lake.
+As you approach the Grand Marais harbor from the Coast Guard station, you can turn left to explore the scenic Artist’s Point, a peninsula near the lake.

 On the opposite end, located at the end of the seawall in Grand Marais’ bay, walking to the lighthouse is among the most popular things to do in town.
 Built in 1922, the lighthouse is still used for boaters in Lake Superior.
 The walk along the two-block-long concrete and volcanic basalt stone path offers majestic views of Lake Superior, the Sawtooth Mountains to the south, as well as the town.
 The lighthouse is a popular spot for selfies and family photos.
 Walking along the seawall is safe, with a wire fence running alongside if you feel the need to steady yourself.
 While the walk is paved, it has a few rough spots and is not recommended for people who need assistance walking, nor is it wheelchair accessible.
 The seawall is a busy spot where you’ll also find artists standing on the rocks creating paintings of the landscape and lake view.

 From the days when the Ojibwe Native Americans traveled along the waters to the French fur traders looking to trade with local tribes, Lake Superior has been a major transportation route for more than 500 years.
 Today, it’s a popular destination for tourists to explore via kayak or canoe, with several tour companies offering guided outings.
-You can even explore by yourself by renting equipment from local outfitters.
-As you paddle your way from local beaches to the bluffs and small islands located in the area, you’ll enjoy special views from the water level that you won’t see from the shore.
-Explore rocks along the coast, catch glimpses of wildlife and waterfowl in their natural habitat, and take in the wooded bluffs hugging Lake Superior.
+You can even explore by yourself with rental equipment from local outfitters.
+As you paddle your way from local beaches to the bluffs and small islands located in the area, you’ll enjoy special views from the water level that you won’t see from the shore of Lake Superior.
+Explore rocks along the coast, catch glimpses of wildlife and waterfowl in their natural habitat, and take in the wooded bluffs hugging the shore of Lake Superior.

-Between Lake Superior, the Sawtooth Mountains, and the cityscape, Grand Marais is an artist’s dream.
+Between Lake Superior, the Sawtooth Mountains, and the cityscape, Grand Marais has a strong art colony.
 It’s common to find en plein air artists painting along the shoreline.
 The city is even the site of an annual Plein Air Grand Marais festival, which attracts hundreds of artists from around the country.
-With nearly a dozen art galleries and studios in Grand Marais, you’ll find a variety of paintings and photographs to enjoy.
+With nearly a dozen art galleries and studios in downtown Grand Marais, you’ll find a variety of paintings and photographs to enjoy.
 Each gallery and studio is within walking distance of each other, so you can make a day of just taking in art.
 For almost 25 years, North House Folk School has offered courses on traditional crafts, such as basket making, fiber art, and even boat building.

-With more than 50 miles of trails available, the Superior Trail offers an opportunity to explore the North Shore’s forests and mountains.
+With more than 50 miles of trails available, the Superior Hiking Trail offers an opportunity for an outdoor adventure in the North Shore’s forests and mountains.
 With waterfalls, hills, rivers, creeks, and more awaiting you, exploring the Superior Hiking Trail can take you through a variety of areas, including Pincushion Mountain Trailhead just outside Grand Marais.
 The nearly 5-mile trail takes you along a canyon above the Devil Track River before descending into a gorge along the river.
 The Pincushion Mountain summit does include a steep spur that ends with a spectacular view of the surrounding area.

-While it’s only a mile long, Honeymoon Bluff is a must-hike trail along Gunflint.
+While it’s only a mile long, Honeymoon Bluff is a must-hike outdoor adventure along the Gunflint scenic byway.
 A steep climb with built-in steps near the start of the trail, Honeymoon Bluff takes you through the woods, where you may see deer or other wildlife.
 Once at the top, you’ll appreciate the cardio workout on the way up as you take in views of Hungry Jack Lake, with forests surrounding the clean, blue water, where you can see for miles and miles.